Favorite Cycling Workouts—Comparing Different Approaches

 Grant Holicky 42:27

-what I like about this and I actually could read this completely wrong.
-It’s kind of the old runner float mentality like cruise, you’re gonna go out and you’re gonna do this with some speed.
-But you’re not pushing, you’re allowing speed to come up.
-And I think that’s another really kind of fun thing that’s early in the year.
-Let the let the stride catch up with the technique catch up.
-You’re not worried about the pace, you’re not worried about your watch, just go up the pace for a mile and then calm it down up the pace for miles and calm it down.
+What I like about this – and I actually could read this completely wrong – it’s kind of the old run or float mentality.
+The cruise, you’re gonna go out and you’re gonna do this with some speed but you’re not pushing, you’re allowing speed to come up and I think that’s another really kind of fun thing that’s early in the year, let the stride catch up, let the technique catch up.
+You’re not worried about the pace, you’re not worried about your watch, just go up the pace for a mile and then calm it down, up the pace for miles and calm it down.
 Again, another way to introduce workload.
-For

 Rob Pickels 43:01

-me though, I look at it a little bit differently.
-I don’t like threshold, the stuff early and training.
+For me though, I look at it a little bit differently.
+I don’t like threshold-y stuff early in training.
 Early in training is when I’m really polarizing a lot.
-I’m either very base, or I’m really focused on that Max aerobic power vo to
+I’m either very base, or I’m really focused on that max aerobic power vO2.

 Rob Pickels 43:21

-It’s probably it’s in some regard part of who I am.
-No, I believe that in some regard, I think that those are the purest focus on the physiology side of things.
+It’s probably – it’s in some regard part of who I am.
+No, I believe that, in some regard, I think that those are the purest focus on the physiology side of things.
 For me, when it comes to threshold work, I think that there’s obviously some physiological adaptation but there’s a lot of other things that come there’s a little bit more event and performance specific there.
-And so I tend to kind of base season focus on base work zone to or vo to work during the build.
-That’s when I’m really focused on a big volume of thresholds type of training.
-And when we get to race season, I’m almost back to more of a sharpening with a vo to high intensity so I’m kind of like an hour glassy shaped person with with how I do this.
-And so you know what, hey, everybody’s skins cans differently and apparently Trevor skins cats incorrectly.
-Oh, Mike, so
+And so I tend to kind of – base season – focus on base work, zone two or vO2 work.
+During the build, that’s when I’m really focused on a big volume of threshold-y type of training and when we get to race season, I’m almost back to more of a sharpening with a vO2 high intensity so I’m kind of like an hourglass-y shaped person with with how I do this.
+And so – you know what, hey, everybody’s skins cats differently and apparently Trevor skins cats incorrectly.

-I’m going to bring up something that you haven’t heard because I want to hear your response to this.
-Rob.
-I was talking with Dr. Sylar yesterday.
-And we were talking about the polarization of the low intensity and the high intensity and he said one thing he often sees people think is when they are polarizing, they have two extreme polarized meaning they’re either zone one, or zone six with their tongues hanging out.
-And he said his experience is actually that you see a lot of that high intensity done more in zone four, which would be kind of that threshold, a little above threshold type zone.
+I’m going to bring up something that you haven’t heard because I want to hear your response to this, Rob.
+I was talking with Dr. Seiler yesterday and we were talking about the polarization of the low intensity and the high intensity and he said one thing he often sees people think is when they are polarizing, they have two extreme polarized – meaning they’re either zone one, or zone six with their tongues hanging out – and he said his experience is actually that you see a lot of that high intensity done more in zone four, which would be kind of that threshold, a little above threshold type zone.
 How do you respond to that?
 Because you just said you’d like to polarize by going higher intensity.

 Rob Pickels 44:55

-Hey, hey, here’s the thing, right?
-This is this is training that I do, it’s training that has worked well for me, it’s training that’s worked well for athletes.
-I think that pushing that upper vo two Max Max, a robic power ceiling up makes room for the threshold improvements to come.
-I think that it’s a great way to balance stress on the body.
-Because during base, I do relatively little vo two Max, we’re not doing a lot of work, we’re doing a lot of work down low.
-And then I think that people can handle through a build phase a lot more threshold or just sub threshold training in terms of training volume.
-And so that’s why I’m doing it sort of in that emphasis now on the race season looks different from bass, because there is more high intensity than I’m doing in bass.
+Hey, here’s the thing, right?
+This is training that I do, it’s training that has worked well for me, it’s training that’s worked well for athletes.
+I think that pushing that upper vO2 max aerobic power ceiling up makes room for the threshold improvements to come.
+I think that it’s a great way to balance stress on the body – because during base, I do relatively little vO2 max, we’re not doing a lot of work, we’re doing a lot of work down low – and then I think that people can handle, through a build phase, a lot more threshold or just sub-threshold training in terms of training volume.
+And so that’s why I’m doing it sort of in that emphasis.
+Now the race season looks different from base, because there is more high intensity than I’m doing in base.

 I would agree with that.
 I think I think you’re hitting an interesting thought.
-I think that during the bass season, are people ready for a ton of threshold, they do a time threshold, and I don’t know if they’re ready for it.
+I think that during the base season, are people ready for a ton of threshold?
+They do a time threshold, and I don’t know if they’re ready for it.

 And I don’t believe a little bit of threshold does anything for anybody.